apiaxle/website/api.md

 ---
 This documentation was generated from branch 'develop'
 # /v1/api/:api
+## Provision a new API.
+(POST)
+### JSON fields supported

+* globalCache: The time in seconds that every call under this API should be cached.
+* endPoint: The endpoint for the API.
+For example; `graph.facebook.com`
+* protocol: (default: http) The protocol for the API, whether or not to use SSL
+* apiFormat: (default: json) The resulting data type of the endpoint.
+This is redundant at the moment but will eventually support both XML too.
+* endPointTimeout: (default: 2) Seconds to wait before timing out the connection
+* endPointMaxRedirects: (default: 2) Max redirects that are allowed when endpoint called.
+* extractKeyRegex: Regular expression used to extract API key from url.
+Axle will use the **first** matched grouping and then apply that as the key.
+Using the `api_key` or `apiaxle_key` will take precedence.
+* defaultPath: An optional path part that will always be called when the API is hit.
+* disabled: Disable this API causing errors when it's hit.

+### Returns

+* The inserted structure (including the new timestamp fields).

 ## Get the definition for an API.
 (GET)
 ### Returns